A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 11tma_3d_gmem2smem<1>(..., cache_b);

-When the problem is Wide-N, matrix A is the smaller reusable operand, so the kernel should keep it hot in cache and stream B. On taller problems, it's the other way around.
-The policy just needs to follow the geometry of the problem.
+When the problem is Wide-N, matrix A is the smaller reusable operand, so the kernel should keep it hot in cache and stream B. On taller problems, the policy flips.
+The rule follows the problem geometry.

-Even with a better mainloop and memory system, the kernel was still paying unnecessary fixed costs.
+Even with a better mainloop and cache policy, the kernel still had fixed overheads in scheduling and stores.

-One big source was scheduling.
-In v2, flattening the work removed the host launch overhead, but tile assignment was still static (blockIdx.x).
-That would be fine if all tiles cost the same, but MoE is irregular: some experts have more tiles, some have longer K loops, and some finish much faster.
+One source was scheduling.
+In v2, flattening the work removed host launch overhead, but tile assignment was still static (blockIdx.x).
+Static tile assignment works poorly for MoE because the group is irregular: some experts have more tiles, some have longer K loops, and some finish much faster.

-To fix this, v3 moves to true persistent scheduling using a global atomic counter, rather than mapping exactly to blockIdx.x:
+v3 moved to true persistent scheduling using a global atomic counter, rather than mapping exactly to blockIdx.x:

 1__shared__ int shared_work_idx;